carolcal/42_pushswap/README.md

 ## Algorithm
 For this project, I chose to use the Turkish Algorithm due to its efficiency in sorting large lists with minimal movements and its ease of understanding.

-To learn more about the Turkish Algorithm, check out this article: https://medium.com/@ayogun/push-swap-c1f5d2d41e97
+To learn more about the Turkish Algorithm, check out this [article](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).

 ## Project Organization
 The project is divided into 6 parts: